 Tip 3: Talk to the experts

 If you want to take your blogging to the next level and turn it into a real business, we strongly recommend investing the money on a blogging course.
 There is far too much information out there to learn in the blogging world.
 It is well worth every penny to have everything you need to know revealed to you in one place, plus get constant support.
 So, where to begin?

-More recently Nomadic Matt has come out with his own course, Superstar Blogging.
+The popular budget travel blogger Nomadic Matt has come out with his own course, Superstar Blogging.
 It offers easily digestible information that is spot on in accuracy.
 From understanding how to really monetize your blog (especially with affiliates, which we primarily use), to crafting your writing skills (again, huge fans of this!) – everything that an aspiring blogger needs to know is provided here.

 Being able to get such firsthand information from the pros is a major plus.
-Not to mention, it’s insightful to hear their tips and struggles.
+Not to mention, it's insightful to hear their tips and struggles.
 At the end of the day, this is virtually the only place where you can access such one-to-one interaction with bloggers of this scale.
-It is a great inspiration!
+It is a great inspiration.